Hixie/isd/servers/src/systems-server/README.md

 The `<flags>` bit field has eight bits interpreted as follows:

    0 (LSB): There is no more to mine in the source.
 (If set,
-            `<currentrate> is zero.)
+            `<currentrate> is zero, and this is the only bit set.)
-   1      : The mining is being rate-limited by the targets.
+   1      : There are no piles into which to place mined ore,
+            or the piles are full.
    2      : reserved, always zero
    3      : reserved, always zero
    4      : reserved, always zero